ebuchman/blog/content/posts/uoa-origins.md

-With the introduction of coinage in the 7th century BC, the Medium of Exchange would begin an evolutionary trajectory towards ever more accessible and prominent forms, formalizing the [market pattern](https://ebuchman.github.io/posts/hayek-polanyi/) and empowering commerce as an anonymous force independent of the State.
+With the introduction of coinage in the 7th century BC, the Medium of Exchange would begin an evolutionary trajectory towards ever more accessible and prominent forms, formalizing the [market pattern](https://ebuchman.github.io/posts/hayek-polanyi/) and further empowering commerce as an anonymous force independent of the State.
 We will have more to say about coins and the development of media of exchange later on.
-But the technology of written accounts - of accounting - would not evolve considerably for another thousand years until the development of Hindo-Arabic numerals and Islamic bookeeping techniques in the late first millenium AD.[^islamic-bookeeping] As these techniques collided with the new paper technology and paper money radiating out of China, the confluence of advances in accounting and writing technology once again breathed fresh life into the Unit of Account, unlocking powerful new mechanisms for debt denomination to restructure society.
-And as the [Mongols](https://ebuchman.github.io/posts/2020-04-25-modest-mongolian/) brought a thousand years of Eastern cultural evolution back West, these mechanisms would most famously come to be weilded by the merchant bankers of Renaissance Italy as they ignited a banking revolution that would turn money inside out.[^why-italy]
+But the technology of written accounts - of accounting - would not evolve considerably for another thousand years until the development of Hindo-Arabic numerals and Islamic bookkeeping techniques in the late first millennium AD.[^islamic-bookeeping] As these techniques collided with the new paper technology and paper money radiating out of China, the confluence of advances in accounting and writing technology once again breathed fresh life into the Unit of Account, unlocking powerful new mechanisms for debt denomination to restructure society.
+And as the [Mongols](https://ebuchman.github.io/posts/2020-04-25-modest-mongolian/) brought a thousand years of Eastern cultural evolution back West, these mechanisms would most famously come to be wielded by the merchant bankers of Renaissance Italy as they ignited a banking revolution that would turn money inside out.[^why-italy]

 We turn to the banking system, and the problem of liquidity, next.

 ## Works Cited
 ---